Web for Pentester II

 Example 7

 In this example, two queries are performed.
-The first query retrieves the user details based on the parameter id; the second one uses the username from the previously retrieved record to retrieve the user.
+The first query retrieves the user details based on the parameter id

-To exploit this issue you will need to use blind SQL injections.
-However, since the error messages are displayed, we can use error-based exploitation to get information.
+To exploit this issue you will need to use a blind SQL injection.
+However, since the error messages are displayed, we can use Error

-The idea behind error-based exploitation is to use error messages to gather information.
+-based exploitation is to use error messages to gather information.
 By injecting error-prone statements, we can get information directly from the error messages instead of using a blind SQL injection.

 For example, you can use the following statement: